Special Events, Field Trips, Birthday Parties & More… Oh my!

 To see details for our current events, visit our calendar page!

-We also offer field trips for Elementary School and Middle School groups.
+We also offer field trips for Preschool, Elementary School and Middle School groups.
 During your field trip to the Missoula Insectarium, we will provide your students with an exciting, hands-on learning experience featuring our live Bug Ambassadors that will get kids interested in the world around them.